Reduce Machine Downtime with a Unified Visual Maintenance Strategy

 Despite the disadvantages associated with the traditional visual inspection process, the visual approach still has a vital role to play in how to reduce downtime in manufacturing.
 When implementing ways to improve manufacturing productivity and efficiency, visual inspections can be used successfully to avoid machine downtime.
 With the right combination of technologies, industrial enterprises can now move toward a unified visual manufacturing maintenance strategy to reduce downtime.

 Two pairs of eyes are better than one.
 When a machine operator tasked with carrying out a visual inspection is backed up by a remote supervisor, there’s far less room for error.
 When the operator uses a head-mounted camera or a smartphone to capture images of the machine, an expert can confirm correct functioning.
 Video and stills can also be recorded for later viewing, and to provide a complete visual record of each inspection, resulting in reduced machine downtime.

 Automating Visual Inspections

-With the rapid rise of Computer Vision AI, enterprises now have the ability to position cameras at critical points along a production line, including difficult-to-access areas in order to automate the entire visual inspection process.
-Computer Vision algorithms can be trained to recognize and flag up even the slightest deviations in machine components.
+With the rapid rise of Computer Vision AI, enterprises now have the ability to position cameras at critical points along a production line, including in difficult-to-access areas.
+This gives them the ability to automate the entire visual inspection process.
+Computer Vision algorithms can be trained to recognize and flag up even the slightest deviations in machine components, preventing downtime.